Con Air: Production

 C-123 used for taxi scenes at Wendover Airport, c.
 2011.

-With second unit work beginning on June 24, 1996, principal photography began shortly after in Salt Lake City, on July 1, 1996 and continued until roughly October 29, 1996, at a number of locations.
+With second unit work beginning on June 24, 1996, principal photography began shortly after in Salt Lake City, on July 1, 1996, and continued until roughly October 29, 1996, at a number of locations.
 While most of the interiors of the Fairchild C-123 Provider transport aircraft were filmed in Hollywood Center Studios soundstage #7, Wendover Airport in Utah, as the stand in for the fictional Lerner Airfield, was used for the C-123 flying and taxi scenes.
 Director Simon West chose the barren and remote Wendover area "because it looked like the surface of the moon ...
 My idea was that it was perfect for the convicts who had been locked up for 10, 20, 30 years in little cells."
 The old wartime bomber base was also used for the aircraft boneyard scenes while the original swimming pool at the base was used in a scene where Garland Greene was talking to a young girl.

+The jail scenes in the beginning of the film were shot at the Lincoln Heights Jail in Los Angeles.

 On August 29, 1996, Phillip Swartz, a welder employed by Special Effects Unlimited, a Los Angeles–based firm, was crushed to death at Wendover when a static model of the C-123 used in the film fell on him.
 The film credits end with "In Memory of Phil Swartz".

 Other filming locations included Ogden Airport where the exchange of prisoners is seen.
 The scene where the aircraft's left wing hits the Fender Stratocaster sign of Hard Rock Hotel and Casino (which later played host to the film's premiere), was filmed using a replicated guitar sign and a Jailbird miniature model.
 The crash site was filmed in the Sands Hotel before its demolition on November 26, 1996.
 Producer Jerry Bruckheimer found the right spot for the climactic finale, originally planned for a crash at the White House, but Las Vegas was more in keeping with the theme and visual pun of convicts "cashing in".
 "We got very lucky ...
 The Sands was going to be demolished anyway.
 They blew up the tower on their own.
 We arranged to blow up the front of the building."
 The 2nd Street Tunnel in Los Angeles was also used for the tunnel chase scene near the end of the film.